Esri/arcgis-runtime-samples-android/java/feature-layer-update-attributes/README.md

 # Feature layer update attributes
-Demonstrates how to edit attributes of feature in a feature layer.
+Edit attributes of a feature in a feature layer.

 ![Feature Layer Update Attributes App](feature-layer-update-attributes.png)